Go-Ride-Share/logic-layer/.github/ISSUE_TEMPLATE/template-for-task-tickets.md

 ---
-name: Task template
+name: Template for Task tickets
 about: Be sure to link this to User story, include priority label, link the related branch
-title: Task template
+title: Sample task title
 labels: Task
 assignees: ''